Saturday 2 August 2008

 "THE Federal Government will embark on the next step of its internet filtering strategy after initial trials proved successful, Communications Minister Stephen Conroy said.

-Senator Conroy today released the findings of a recently concluded ISP-level internet filtering trial conducted in Tasmania by the Australian Communications and Media Authority (ACMA) in a closed environment.----
+findings of a recently concluded ISP-level internet filtering trial conducted in Tasmania by the Australian Communications and Media Authority (ACMA) in a closed environment.----

 Senator Conroy said the tests proved that the web filtering technology could be expanded to a wider base.
 "The next step is to test filter technologies in a real-world environment with a number of ISPs and internet users."